This function has a dynamic symbol that changes appearance when the function is active.

 The automatic speed limiter will be reactivated when road sign information can once again interpret and provide speed information.

-Even if the driver clearly sees the speed-related road sign, the speed information from the Road Sign Information* (RSI) function to ASL may be incorrect – in such cases the driver must intervene him/herself and accelerate or brake to a suitable speed.
+Even if the driver clearly sees the speed-related road sign, the speed information from the Road Sign Information* function to the automatic speed limiter may be incorrect – in such cases the driver must intervene him/herself and accelerate or brake to a suitable speed.

 Tolerance level for automatic speed limiter